-The current version of The Sedona Conference Commentary on Patent Damages and Remedies recommends that courts consider damages issues early in the case, including the reliability and admissibility of damages-related theories and evidence.
-As part of this effort, the Sedona Commentary recommends that courts require "Damages Contentions" in appropriate cases.
+The 2014 Public Comment Version of The Sedona Conference Commentary on Patent Damages and Remedies recommends that courts consider damages issues early in the case, including the reliability and admissibility of damages-related theories and evidence.
+As part of this effort, the Commentary recommends that courts require "Damages Contentions" in appropriate cases.
 A subcommittee of WG9 has been working on drafting a model local rule that courts could adopt in whole or in part to implement this recommendation.
+The goal of the model rule proposal is to set forth the procedural structure for Damages Contentions disclosures to facilitate full disclosure, and not to dictate the substance of those disclosures.
 This paper summarizes the thinking of the subcommittee and then provides a Model Local Rule for Damages Contentions in patent cases.